lepperm/Learning-Log/_posts/blog/2020/08/2020-08-27-risk-mitigation-in-planning-learning.md

 **However**, I spent 2 months working on React/Redux/Firebase prior to that, but did not have a good process for capturing and reinforcing information, and wasn't yet able to easily identify low-quality information.
 I picked up some fundamentals, made some sites, completed some tutorials, and got over some fears and hang-ups, sure, but I found myself struggling with recalling the basics due to learning many different things across various levels of complexity.
 Additionally, I was learning all new frameworks, IDEs, and hardware profiles at my day job in industrial electronic controls development, so it was whiplash slamming my mental gears back and forth every day and night.
 It got to a point where I was wondering if I had actually learned anything at all.

 In hindsight, I _had_ learned quite a bit on the technical side, and I had also gained a better understanding for what it would take to ultimately be successful, and if I could handle it.
 It took a while to get Learning Log up and running, but now it largely runs itself, and all I really need to do is write posts and log my time.
 Looking at my skill progression entries and my site statistics fills me with confidence and encouragement that, _yes_, I **AM** making progress, I am learning and growing, and that I can do this.
-Now when I work on AGWSU and my Portfolio, I know that I can contribute and do quality work, and that I can select higher quality information when I get stuck.
+Now when I work on AGWSU and my portfolio, I know that I can contribute and do quality work, and that I can select higher quality information when I get stuck.
 When I work on a tutorial or read through documentation or watch a conference, I know that I am following my current best understanding of what I should do to develop my understanding of the skills in question skills.
 {% endcapture %}

 <div id="call-out" hidden=true>